Sahil-Parikh/cs370/README.md

-# cs370tictactoe
+# cs370

-Lab2 assignment for CS370
+Lab assignments for CS 370 at CSUSM